-- Kissei gains exclusive rights to fostamatinib in all current and potential indications in Japan and other Asian countries
+- Grifols gains exclusive rights to fostamatinib in all potential indications in Europe and Turkey

-- Rigel receives an upfront cash payment of $33 million with the potential for up to $147 million in development and commercial milestone payments
+- Rigel to receive an upfront payment of $30 million, with the potential for $297.5 million in total regulatory and commercial milestones

-SOUTH SAN FRANCISCO, Calif., Oct.
-29, 2018 /PRNewswire/ -- Rigel Pharmaceuticals, Inc. (RIGL) today announced that it had entered into an exclusive license and supply agreement with Kissei Pharmaceutical Co., Ltd. ("Kissei") to develop and commercialize TAVALISSE™ in all current and potential indications in Japan, China, Taiwan and the Republic of Korea.
-Kissei is a Japan-based pharmaceutical company addressing patients' unmet medical needs through its research, development and commercialization efforts, as well as through collaborations with partners.
-TAVALISSE is commercially available in the U.S. for the treatment of thrombocytopenia in adult patients with chronic immune thrombocytopenia (ITP) who have had an insufficient response to a previous treatment.
+SOUTH SAN FRANCISCO, Calif., Jan.
+23, 2019 /PRNewswire/ -- Rigel Pharmaceuticals, Inc. (RIGL) today announced that it has entered into an exclusive license and supply agreement with Spain-based Grifols, S.A (MCE: GRF, MCE: GRF.P, NASDAQ: GRFS) to commercialize fostamatinib disodium hexahydrate in all potential indications in Europe and Turkey.
+Grifols is a global healthcare company and a leading producer of plasma-derived medicines for the treatment of rare and chronic diseases, including intravenous immunoglobulin (IVIG) which is used in the treatment of ITP and AIHA.
+Fostamatinib is commercially available in the U.S. under the brand name TAVALISSE® (fostamatinib disodium hexahydrate) and is the first and only SYK inhibitor indicated for the treatment of thrombocytopenia in adult patients with chronic immune thrombocytopenia who have had an insufficient response to a previous treatment.

 In patients with ITP, the immune system attacks and destroys the body's own blood platelets, which play an active role in blood clotting and healing.
 Common symptoms of ITP are excessive bruising and bleeding.
 People suffering with chronic ITP may live with an increased risk of severe bleeding events that can result in serious medical complications or even death.
 Current therapies for ITP include steroids, blood platelet production boosters (TPOs) and splenectomy.
 However, not all patients respond to existing therapies.
 As a result, there remains a significant medical need for additional treatment options for patients with ITP.

-TAVALISSE™ (fostamatinib disodium hexahydrate) tablets is indicated for the treatment of thrombocytopenia in adult patients with chronic immune thrombocytopenia (ITP) who have had an insufficient response to a previous treatment.
+TAVALISSE® (fostamatinib disodium hexahydrate) tablets is indicated in the US for the treatment of thrombocytopenia in adult patients with chronic immune thrombocytopenia (ITP) who have had an insufficient response to a previous treatment.

 Important Safety Information